mharen/mharen.github.io/_posts/2010/2010-10-24-project-noodle-initial-database-design.md

 ![image[16].png](/assets/2010/image[16].png)

-A more enterprisey solution would probably break out the ratings from the <code>Interviews</code> table, move the photo and resume columns from <code>Candidates</code> into a full blown files table, add a <code>Locations</code> table to hold conference rooms, and a <code>CandidateTypes</code> table for values like “SW Coop”.
+A more enterprisey solution would probably break out the ratings from the `Interviews` table, move the photo and resume columns from `Candidates` into a full blown files table, add a `Locations` table to hold conference rooms, and a `CandidateTypes` table for values like “SW Coop”.

 I’m opting for the much simpler structure above, deferring that refactoring until a significant problem demands that they be made.  <h4>Are my obvious queries easy?</h4>

 I know I want to display a list of interviews with who/when/why/where information.
-It looks like I can get all that from the <code>InterviewMasters</code> and <code>Candidates</code> tables.
+It looks like I can get all that from the `InterviewMasters` and `Candidates` tables.
 It now occurs to me that I don’t have a way to archive interviews.
 I’ll ignore that for now and come back to it if it becomes an issue.

 I also need to be able to CRU interview details (rankings).
-This should be very simple with the <code>Interviews</code> table and a couple easy joins.
+This should be very simple with the `Interviews` table and a couple easy joins.

 Finally, I need to be able to aggregate interview feedback from many interviewers into a single view.
 This also looks very straight forward.